buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 Flame-like radiance descends on a creature that you can see within range.
 The target must succeed on a Reflex Saving Throw or take 1d8 Light damage.
 The target gains no benefit from cover for this Saving Throw.

-You can increase the spell's damage by 1d8 when the sum of the Traits in common with the Patron reaches 5, 11, and 17, but it costs 2 Actions to cast it empowered and 1 Magic Points.
+You can increase the spell' \*\*s damage by 1d8 when the sum of the Traits in common with the Patron reaches 5, 11, and 17, but it costs 2 Actions to cast it empowered and 1 Magic Points.

 **For each Magic Critical Success obtained** in the Magic Check, one more flame descends that must hit a different target within range.